"If the book says Mitch Finley on the spine, you're in for a good, happy, invigorating experience."

 THE JOY OF BEING A LECTOR

-The bestselling companion small book on how to be a highly effective lector in your parish, and it's available in English and Spanish editions.
+The bestselling little book on how to be a highly effective lector in your parish.
 "This small book provides a wealth of information for those preparing to become a lector or those who want a reminder of the myriad aspects of this important ministry.
 I found the message to be humble and centering." - from an amazon.com reader review

 THE CORPORAL AND SPIRITUAL WORKS OF MERCY